canadavid1/computer-1/Assembly/README.md

 # Assembly code and assembler
 This directory contains various assembly programs, and the corresponding assembler.
 ## Programmer's model
 The machine is outwardly a RISC mahcine with 15 hardware 16-bit registers, and (for now) 4081 16-bit words of memory.
+Register zero is permanently 0.

 Almost all operations are register-agnostic, with the exception of `jal`, which jumps to the specified location and stores the return address in r15.
 Avaliable operations are: